vict-shevchenko/reactive-mobx-form/README.md

 `{firstName: ['Viktor', 'required|string']}` uses **validatorjs** syntax.

 ## Language Support
 By default error messages are in English.
-But you can change them either globally for all form or particulary for form.
-`reactive-mobx-form` provides you with interface for this.
+But you can change them. `reactive-mobx-form` provides you with interface for this.
 Under the hood it uses [Validatorjs Language Support](https://github.com/skaterdav85/validatorjs#language-support)

-### Change language globally
+### Change language
 In the `index.js` or other entry point of your app.

 ```javascript